Wattle Snout Moth

 (sometimes mistaken for Paraguda australasiae)

 This Caterpillar is a velvety green or brown, with variable dorsal markings, a black inverted'V' on the head, and a reddish knob on the tail.
-By day the caterpillar rests flat against the midrib of a leaf, or a twig of the foodplant.
+By day the caterpillar is inclined to rest flat against the the underside of the midrib of a leaf, or of a twig, of the foodplant.
 The hairs along the body disguise the legs, and the knob on the tail looks like a broken off wattle twig.

 If disturbed, the caterpillar curls the front part of the body revealing two black bands between the thoracic segments.

 The caterpillar has been found feeding on various plants:

 The caterpillars grow to a length of about 6 cms.
 They often are brown in the last instar with a black head.